 COVID-19 certainly threw many retirement plans for a loop.
-It’s not just the pandemic, but the financial uncertainty left in its wake that has many people rethinking their retirement goals.
+It’s not just the pandemic, but the financial uncertainty left in its wake that has many people rethinking their retirement goals and restarting planning for retirement.

 Suppose you’re planning to retire within the next ten years, or at least you were before the pandemic struck.
 In that case, you are probably experiencing some mix of excitement over the possibilities and worry about the risks.